wfischer42/little_shop_solo_project_base/README.md

 ```

 ```
-53. [ ]  done
+53. [x]  done

-As an admin
+As an admin, or a user owning an order
-When I visit the orders index page ("/orders")
+When I cancel an order
-I see a "cancel" button next to each order which has not yet "complete" If I click on the "cancel" button
+Each row in the "order items" table is given a status of "unfulfilled" The order itself is given a status of "cancelled"
-Each row in the "order items" table is given a status of "canceled" The order itself is given a status of "canceled" Merchants and users can no longer take any additional action on this order Admins cannot reset an order back to pending or completed states
+Any items in the order that were previously fulfilled have their quantities returned to their respective merchant's inventory for that item.
 ```

 ### Statistics